 The LaRue County School District has developed and adopted policies, in consultation with parents, regarding these rights, as well as arrangements to protect student privacy in the administration of protected information surveys and the collection, disclosure, or use of personal information for marketing, sales, or other distribution purposes.
 The LaRue County School District will directly notify parents of these policies at least annually at the start of each school year and after any substantive changes.
 The LaRue County School District will also directly notify, such as through U.S. Mail or email, parents of students who are scheduled to participate in the specific activities or surveys noted below and will provide an opportunity for the parent to opt his or her child out of participation of the specific activity or survey.
 The LaRue County School District will make this notification to parents at the beginning of the school year if the District has identified the specific or approximate dates of the activities or surveys at that time.
-For surveys and activities and surveys listed below and are provided an opportunity to opt their child out of such activities and surveys.
+For surveys and activities scheduled after the school year starts, parents will be provided reasonable notification of the planned activities and surveys listed below and are provided an opportunity to opt their child out of such activities and surveys.
 Parents will also be provided an opportunity to review any pertinent surveys.
 Following is a list of the specific activities and surveys covered under this requirement:

-• Collection, disclosure, or use of personal information for marketing, sales or other distribution.
+Collection, disclosure, or use of personal information for marketing, sales or other distribution.
 Administration of any protected information survey not funded in whole or in part by ED.
 Any non-emergency, invasive physical examination or screening as described above.
 Parents who believe their rights have been violated may file a complaint with:

-• Family Policy Compliance Office U.S. Department of Education

-400 Maryland Avenue, S.W.
+Family Policy Compliance Office U.S. Department of Education 400 Maryland Avenue, S.W.
 Washington, D.C.
 20202-5901